vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 At the moment, I am working as an Embedded Systems Intern at [Vierobot](https://www.linkedin.com/company/vierobot/), a startup company.
 I have a chance to learn from talented, professional colleagues.

 In the future, I want to become a researcher in Quantum Computing field.
-Specially to optimize the algorithms and take advantage of the power of Quantum Computing to make the world a better place.

-I am excited by sophisticated matters and curious about everything.
+Current my chosen niche topic is Scheduling Quantum-Classical Computing.
+Making the algorithm/computing neat, optimized and effective is always my dream *chef kiss*.
+In the future, maybe I will dig broader to related exciting fields, but I will focus on this topic first.

 I am a wanderer chasing the beauty and knowledge.
+To me, the nobility from heart makes a human-being valuable.
+Everyday I wake up, I will hone myself become a greater personality.

 Thank you for visiting my place!
+Don't hesitate to contact me if you are interested, I am always open to discuss.

 Linh.